s-peiran/tp/docs/UserGuide.md

 ### Add Contact to Meeting

 - **What it does**: Adds a contact to an existing meeting as a participant when in the `meetings` mode.
+  No duplicate meetings are allowed and meetings are considered to be the same if they have the same name.

 - **Command Format**: `addcontact n/CONTACT_NAME m/MEETING_NAME`